 And Jesus answered and said to them, "It is not those who are well who need a physician, but those who are sick.Luke 5:31(NASB)

-Levi, who was also called Matthew, was one such individual, who was called by the Lord to follow Me.
+Levi, who was also called Matthew, was one such individual called by the Lord to, "follow Me."
 He was not a righteous man, but a sinner in need of salvation.
-He was a Jewish employee of Rome, who was hired to gather crippling taxes from his downtrodden countrymen.
-Matthew was probably a man who cheated many people - as was the habit of those money-grubbing tax-gathers, in the days of Christ.
+He was a Jewish employee of Rome, hired to gather crippling taxes from his downtrodden countrymen.
+Matthew was probably a man who cheated many people - as was the habit of those money-grabbing tax-gatherers, in the days of Christ.

-And so it was, that when Jesus passes by, He noticed Levi, a tax official, sitting in his little tax booth, and said to him, 'Follow Me.'
-And immediately, he left everything behind, and got up and began to follow Jesus.
-Levi was so happy that he gave a big reception for the Lord in his home, and a great crowd of tax gathers and other sinful people joined them joyfully.
+And so it was that when Jesus passed by, He noticed Levi, a tax official, sitting in his little tax booth, and said to him, "follow Me."
+And immediately, he left everything behind and got up and began to follow Jesus.
+Levi was so happy that he gave a big reception for the Lord in his home, and a great crowd of tax gatherers and other sinful people joined them joyfully.

 Heavenly Father, there are many in that need Your healing hand upon their lives.
-Thank You that You came to heal the broken hearted and set the captives free from their bondage of sin.
-Father we pray that many would recognise their brokenness and diseased lives, and admit their need of Your touch upon their lives.
-Thank You that Christ died to pay the terrible price for our sin, and that through His blood we are healed and made whole.
-Use me to share this good news with those with whom I come in contact today - this I ask in Jesus' name, AMEN.
+Thank You that You came to heal the broken-hearted and set the captives free from their bondage of sin.
+Father, I pray that many would recognise their brokenness and diseased lives and admit their need of Your touch upon their lives.
+Thank You that Christ died to pay the terrible price for our sin and that through His blood we are healed and made whole.
+Use me to share this good news with those with whom I come in contact today.
+This I ask in Jesus' name, AMEN.